-An independent workshop for the writing and/or editing of poetry, short fiction, drama and essays intended for publication in the college literary
+An independent workshop for the writing and/or editing of poetry, short fiction, drama, and essays intended for publication in the college literary magazine.

-Beginning College English as a Second Language (6) (NDA) Lecture 6 hours.
+79 Beginning College English as a Second Language (6) (NDA)

-An integrated skills course intended for students whose native language is not English.
-Introduces basic English grammar, basic sentence structure, vocabulary, beginning reading for comprehension, guided writing, and oral communication.
+This course requires appropriate skill levels demonstrated through the ESL placement process.
+This an integrated skills course intended for students whose native language is not English.
+It introduces basic English grammar, basic sentence structure, vocabulary, beginning reading for comprehension, guided writing, and oral communication.

-82 Introduction to College English as a Second Language (5) (NDA) Lecture 5 hours.
+82 Introduction to College English as a Second Language (5) (NDA)